-The Early Music Studio has five ensembles, Collegium Musicum, the La Tour Baroque Duo, Ensemble 18c., the Carleton Chamber Players and the Esterháza Duo.
+The Early Music Studio has four ensembles, Collegium Musicum, Ensemble 18c., the Carleton Chamber Players and the Esterháza Duo.

 Carleton Chamber Players

 The Esterháza Duo was formed in 2018 to perform the enormous late 18th- century repertoire of works for piano and violin composed by Haydn, Mozart and their contemporaries.
 It takes its name from the Palace of Esterháza in Hungary where Joseph Haydn worked as Kapellmeister for Prince Nicolaus Esterházy from 1761 to 1790.
 The Duo's members are Tim Blackmore (square piano) and Danielle Sametz, (violin).